shawntabrizi/substrate-contracts-workshop/0/introduction.md

 We will cover:

-- Installing prerequisites on your computer
+1. Installing prerequisites on your computer
-- Using the ink!
-CLI to start a new project
+2. Using the ink! `cargo-contract` plugin to start a new project
-- Building and testing our contract
+3. Building and testing our contract
-- Deploying our contract on a local Substrate node
+4. Deploying our contract on a local Substrate node
-- Interacting with our contract using the Polkadot UI
+5. Interacting with our contract using the Polkadot UI